 printf()calls can be very slow.
 You can prevent them from impacting application performance by only displaying the frame rate after a relatively large number of frames.
 For example, make a

-printf()call every 100 frames, not every frame or every second frame.
+printf()call every 100 frames, not one every second or one every frame.

 - Do not call

 glGetError()takes time to process.
 A large number of these per frame consumes sufficient compute resources to limit the frame rate of the application.
 Ensure you make no more than one

 glGetError()call per frame.

 #definemacros to build the debug code for development builds and remove it for release builds.

 If the application is gathering debugging information while taking measurements, these measurements are likely to be inaccurate.